About our services

 - CPAP compliance monitoring (to ensure appropriate usage of CPAP)

-Contact the Sleep Laboratory between 10am-4pm to make an enquiry regarding the treatments and procedures available
+Contact the Sleep Disorders Clinic between 10am-4pm to make an enquiry regarding the treatments and procedures available.

-To book an appointment for a procedure, please contact Dr Elaine Purcell, following a referral from your GP:
+To book an appointment for a procedure, following a referral from your GP, please contact: